HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 In this way, the HVML application framework frees the code for manipulating interface elements from the original design mode of calling interfaces such as C, C++, Java, and C#, and uses HVML code to process them instead.
 HVML uses a tag language similar to HTML to manipulate interface elements.
 By hiding a large number of details, it reduces the program complexity caused by directly using high-level programming languages to manipulate interface elements.

-Usually, we design the interface renderer as a dumb device like a character console, so that we can free the HVML program and other modules of the application from the details of controlling the display behavior of interface elements. for example.
-In the development of the character terminal program, we can use some escape control instructions to set the color of the character, whether to blink, etc., and the character terminal program does not need to contain any codes to deal with the character color and blinking - because these details The character console (maybe It is hardware, or it may be a pseudo-terminal program) to help us handle it silently.
+Usually, we design the interface renderer as a dumb device like a character console, so that we can free the HVML program and other modules of the application from the details of controlling the display behavior of interface elements.
+For example, in the development of the character terminal program, we can use some escape control instructions to set the color of the character, whether to blink, etc., and the character terminal program does not need to contain any codes to deal with the character color and blinking - because these details The character console (maybe It is hardware, or it may be a pseudo-terminal program) to help us handle it silently.
 HVML's interface renderer also follows the same design idea.
 After the HVML program creates a button, as for what the button looks like and how the user interacts with it, all these don't need to be worried about by the HVML program-everything is given by the renderer.
 It operates under the control of a certain descriptive language (such as HTML, CSS).
 This brings another benefit, since the interface renderer does not contain any application running logic code and sensitive data, to some extent, this brings about an increase in security.

 In the HVML application framework, an application can start multiple parallel tasks at the same time.
 We call these parallel tasks "runners" (Note: Different runners may be developed using different programming languages).
 A walker developed in the HVML language runs in a separate instance of the HVML interpreter.
 An interpreter instance can be a system process running independently, or it can be a separate thread in the interpreter process; this depends on the specific implementation of the interpreter.
 But no matter how the interpreter is implemented, HVML requires that a single walker can load multiple HVML programs to run at the same time, and the interpreter should always execute these HVML program instances loaded by the same walker in the form of independent coroutines.
 Therefore, we use the term "coroutine" in this document to refer to a running instance of an HVML program.

 This design brings the following benefits:

 1. Compared with the concurrency mechanism provided by threads or processes, coroutines provide a low-cost mechanism for achieving concurrency.
-Multiple coroutines created by the same walker belong to the same operating system task and run in independent interpreter instances; these coroutines are executed alternately in a single operating system task (thread or process) under the coordination of the interpreter, so coroutines The data exchange between does not need to consider the race-condition problem, almost all lock-free (lock-free) operations, which reduces the cost of processing concurrency, thus improving the overall performance.
+Multiple coroutines created by the same walker belong to the same operating system task and run in independent interpreter instances; these coroutines are executed alternately in a single operating system task (thread or process) under the coordination of the interpreter, so coroutines The data exchange between does not need to consider the race-condition problem, almost all lock-free operations, which reduces the cost of processing concurrency, thus improving the overall performance.
 1. By separating the code responsible for different business logic into different coroutines, we can improve the modularity of the entire project, thereby improving the testability and maintainability of the project, and then improving the software quality of the entire project.

 With such an application framework design, HVML allows almost all programming languages, whether traditional programming languages such as C/C++ or scripting languages such as Python, to use a unified model to develop GUI applications.